You can be overweight at any age, from childhood to old-age pensioner, and each part of our life brings different temptations and problems.

 How to change your lifestyle

 If you have a weight problem, dieting isn’t enough, you also need to modify your habits.
-Psychologist call it ‘ behavior therapy ‘ or ‘ behavior modification ‘.
+Psychologists call it ‘ behavior therapy ‘ or ‘ behavior modification ‘.

 Your first step is to note what you eat – and when.
 Write yourself a detailed diet diary.
 Keeping records helps you to realize what you are doing.
 Where do you eat your meals?
 When do you eat?
 How often?
 How long did the meal take?
 Your records may well reveal certain recurring patterns of behavior associated with eating.
 You may notice, for instance, that you always feel hungry at a certain time of the day, but always at mealtimes.